pieroapretto/Onja_career_counseling_resources/volunteer_guide.md

 * Emails, Slack, Facebook and Google drive.
-* Google Meet or Zoom (to be organised between students and career counselors).
+* Google Meet or Zoom (to be organised between students and Career Counselors).

 **Communication advice**